 I know I’m early into it and there are so many things I haven’t experienced, but foster care has completely changed my life, both in how I see the world and simply within my daily routine.
 I often have to remind myself this is what I chose, and I will miss this season when it passes.
 I won’t always have these babies to love on.
 Their parents are working on reunification and I hope everything goes well for them.
 I really do want them to bring their family back together.
 For now, my whole life revolves around these two and I wouldn’t trade it for the world.
 I’m beyond exhausted and while my house is no longer peaceful, the toddler giggles and sounds of play are a pretty good trade-off.

 People often say, ‘I couldn’t do that.
 I couldn’t give them back, I’d love them too much.’
 It’s true, I do love them too much.
 Honestly, it took about a month with them before I quit feeling like a babysitter, but now they feel like they’ve always been mine.
 They are the first children I’ve ever called the shots for.
 I don’t have any biological children of my own yet.
 I love and protect them like they’re my own babies.
 My role in this system is to give them unconditional love, support, and security.
 I can’t hold back my love for fear of what I will feel when they leave here.
 I promised to care for them, and I will do that fiercely for as long as I can.

 If foster care interests you, whether you simply want to know more or possibly want to become a foster parent, you can contact your local DHS offices or you can find plenty of people sharing their stories through foster care related hashtags on social media.
 Don’t be scared to reach out.”

 This story was submitted to Love What Matters by Tierra Kessler.
-You can follow her journey on Instagram, Facebook, and on her website.
-Submit your own story here.
-Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more inspiring stories about foster care: